brunolmarques/rust-cli/README.md

-# Rust Command Line Interface Templace
+# Rust Command Line Interface Template

 This project creates a generic template for implementing a Rust CLI.
 The CLI can then be used to start new projects using standard templates, move files